 John Waltham, Living Tradition

-Read the interview with Pete by Pete Heywood in the “Living Tradition” Issue 120 HERE….
+Pete Heywood interviewed me for the “Living Tradition” HERE….

 Click on this image to hear me sing “King Henry” from the CD, live on The Durbervilles Folk & Roots Show (courtesy BBC Radio Leeds).